Cyberathlete Professional League: World Tours (2005–2008)

-In March 2008, the CPL ceased operations, citing a "crowded field of competing leagues".
+Sale of the company (2008–2010)

 On August 25, 2008, the CPL announced that it had signed an acquisition agreement with an investment group based in Abu Dhabi, United Arab Emirates.
+On April 2, 2010, former CPL employee Tonya Welch shared concerns about the CPL's new management.
+She argued that the claim of the CPL being bought by a middle-eastern investment group from Abu Dhabi was untrue and fabricated to deceive previous owners, potential investors, the gaming community, and the public.
+According to Welch, the actual purchase was orchestrated by a private group of US investors.
 On August 23, 2010, the former parent company of the CPL, announced that the two-year acquisition process of the CPL was finalized, and that the sole owner of the CPL (and its subsidiaries) was now WoLong Ventures PTE of Singapore.
 Following this acquisition, the CPL has hosted annual competitions in China, in collaboration with the municipal government of Shenyang.
+The new company also was renamed to Cyberathlete Pte Ltd.